maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

-Introduced with Sass 3.2 placeholder selectors enable us to write better modular CSS by extending classes, which won’t be included in the compiled file.
-The main advantage of using placeholder selectors is the reduction of classes in your HTML __and__ CSS.
+Introduced with Sass 3.2 placeholder selectors enable us to write better modular <abbr>CSS</abbr> by extending classes, which won’t be included in the compiled file.
+The main advantage of using placeholder selectors is the reduction of classes in your <abbr>HTML</abbr> __and__ <abbr>CSS</abbr>.

 ### Plain CSS